- Solicitors For Business

 Promise Not Honoured in a Will

-- the deceased made a clear and unambiguous promise to them during their lifetime that they would leave property or land to them.
-This can be expressed or implied, but it must be clear that the party making the promise intended for the promise to have an effect between both parties; and
+- the deceased made a clear and unambiguous promise to you during their lifetime that they would leave property or land to you.
+This can be expressed or implied, but it must be clear that the party making the promise intended for the promise to have an effect between both parties;

 Talk to Us